-A common method of voltage control on a dynamically positioned vessel is through the use of automatic voltage regulators (AVRs).
+A common method of voltage control on a dynamically positioned vessel is using automatic voltage regulators (AVRs).
 The AVR monitors the voltage of the electrical power system and adjusts the voltage output of the generator to keep the voltage within a specified range.